Jonathan the Husky

 Jonathan the Husky is the mascot of the University of Connecticut.
 All of UConn's huskies are named Jonathan in honor of Jonathan Trumbull, the last colonial and first state Governor of Connecticut.
 (There have been two other governors of Connecticut with similar names: Jonathan Trumbull Jr. (1797–1809) and John H. Trumbull (1925–1931).
 The student body president at the time of the mascot naming later cited the name of the mascot as coming from the most recent Governor Trumbull, a near contemporary.)
 Traditionally, there are two Jonathan mascots: one is a student in a costume which resembles the university's Athletics logo, and the other is a live husky canine.

 All but the first real husky mascot, a brown and white dog, had been solid white with one brown eye and one blue eye, until 2013 when UConn officially changed their logo to a black and white Husky.
 The newest Jonathan is Jonathan XV, a black and white male introduced June 28, 2023.
 Jonathan is one of the few university mascots in the nation to have been selected by students via a popular poll (in 1933).

 The co-ed service fraternity Alpha Phi Omega has helped to care for the canine Jonathan since 1970 when the Student Government wanted to get rid of the mascot.

 Jonathan I

 In 1934 Rhode Island's ram mascot was kidnapped and the story gained interest in bringing a live animal mascot to Connecticut State College.
 A student poll selected the husky to be the college's mascot and thus, in January 1935, Connecticut State College's first husky mascot arrived at the campus in Storrs.
-Jonathan's I's grandfather had accompanied Robert Peary on an expedition to the North Pole.
+Jonathan I's grandfather had accompanied Robert Peary on an expedition to the North Pole.
 The Alumnus had announced a "Name the Mascot Contest" and "Jonathan" was the winning entry.
 The day before the name was announced Jonathan I was struck by a vehicle in North Windham.
 Jonathan I was able to attend a few basketball games at the Willis Nichols Hawley Armory before his passing.
 He is buried by the Old Whitney granite step and a plaque commemorates his life.